 The energy crisis has hit the headlines recently, feeding rumours that the National Grid will struggle to cope with demand if there are more EV drivers on the roads.

-99% of car journeys in the UK are less than 100 miles, so EVs are well-equipped to fulfil most drivers’ needs [6].
+In the UK, 99 per cent of all car journeys are under 100 miles – most by a significant margin – so EVs are well-equipped to fulfil most drivers’ needs.

 It’s true that it takes longer to charge an electric car than it does to fill up at the petrol station.
 But it’s far less time consuming than you might think.

 The average UK citizen believes there are 6,000 public charging stations in the UK.
-In reality, there are almost 17,000 [2].
+In reality, there are more than 22,000 separate locations, with nearly 38,000 individual devices.
 This includes many rapid chargers at service stations around the country.
 Worldwide, there is one public charger for every ten electric cars [3].

 Almost half of those surveyed believe petrol or diesel cars accelerate more quickly than electric cars — but this isn’t the case [2].
 High-performing electric cars have much better torque than non-EVs, which enables them to deliver far greater horsepower and speed [10].